Paulo Alves (footballer, born 1969)

 He amassed Primeira Liga totals of 301 matches and 78 goals over 13 seasons, mainly with Gil Vicente (five years).
 He also represented in the competition Marítimo, Sporting CP (three apiece) União de Leiria (two) and Braga.
+Internationally, he won the FIFA World Youth Championship in 1989 and was part of the Olympic team that came fourth in 1996, also being a senior international in the mid-1990s.

-Alves started coaching in 2005, and went on to be in charge of several clubs including Gil (in several spells).
+Alves started coaching in 2005, and went on to be in charge of several clubs, including Gil (in several spells).
+He managed them and Olhanense in the top-flight, and eight teams in the second tier, winning the latter with Gil and Moreirense.

-Playing career
+Club career

-Born in Vila Real, Alves moved from local club to FC Porto's youth ranks at 17, but had no success there, moving to Gil Vicente F.C. as a member of which he helped Portugal win the 1989 FIFA World Youth Championship in Saudi Arabia – in the group stage opener against Czechoslovakia, he scored a last-minute header (his strongest asset) for the game's only goal.
-Later in his career he also managed 13 caps for the full side, scoring seven times, mostly during the UEFA Euro 1996 qualifying stage and friendlies within that period.
+Born in Vila Real, Alves moved from local club S.C.
+Vila Real to FC Porto's youth ranks at 17, but was unsuccessful there, moving to Gil Vicente FC.
 After spells with F.C.
 Tirsense, C.S.
 Marítimo (twice) and S.C.
 Braga, Alves joined Primeira Liga giants Sporting CP, being relatively used during his three-year stay.
 He also played in England with West Ham United on loan, but managed just four substitute appearances in a three-month spell.
 Upon his return to Lisbon, he notably scored a hat-trick in a 5–3 win at S.C.
 Campomaiorense.

-Alves then spent two seasons with U.D.
+In the summer of 1998, Alves signed a three-year deal at SC Bastia in the French Ligue 1, for a fee of €400,000.
+He scored on his debut as a late replacement in a 3–0 home victory over FC Metz, but added only two more goals in his one year in Corsica.
+He then spent two seasons with U.D.
 Leiria, netting six times in 27 matches in 2000–01 to help the club to its best-ever finish in the top flight, a fifth position.
 His second stint at Gil Vicente saw him finish as team top scorer for the 2001–02 campaign, with 11 goals from 27 appearances.

-He retired in June 2005, at the age of 35.
+Alves retired in June 2005, at the age of 35.

+International career

+Alves helped Portugal win the 1989 FIFA World Youth Championship in Saudi Arabia – in the group stage opener against Czechoslovakia, he scored a last-minute header (his strongest asset) for the game's only goal.
+Later in his career he also managed 13 caps for the full side, scoring seven times, mostly during the UEFA Euro 1996 qualifying stage and friendlies within that period.
+His first goals came as a brace as a substitute on 18 December 1994 in an 8–0 qualifying win over Liechtenstein, and three more the following 15 August in a 7–0 victory in the reverse fixture, again off the bench.

+At the 1996 Summer Olympics in the United States, Alves helped his team finish fourth in the football event.
+He scored to open a 1–1 draw with the hosts in the final group game at the Robert F. Kennedy Memorial Stadium.